What are the advantages of arbitration?

 There are numerous advantages and a few disadvantages of arbitration, as follows:

-Resolution – Similar to litigation, in arbitration the parties lose control of the dispute resolution process.
+Similar to litigation, in an arbitration, the parties lose control of the dispute resolution process.
 The benefit of this situation is that the arbitrators will decide the dispute and issue an award.
 This may give the parties comfort in knowing that the legal dispute will be resolved.

 Discussion: Do you think businesses generally prefer arbitration to litigation?
 Why or why not?
 Do you think individuals in a dispute with a business generally prefer litigation or arbitration?
 Why or why not?